 Musk really does have a valid complaint: Tesla has been treated unfairly, not only by the press but by the United States Government.
 It’s clear from U.S. crash statistics that brands other than Tesla are responsible for over 100 deaths per day, every day, 365 days a year.
 In contrast, a handful of people have died in Teslas.
 But every Tesla accident, not just every death, is front-page news in the press.
 And you’ll never hear that someone’s died in a Ford, while it’s likely that tens of people do die in Fords on any particular day.

 Tesla is also the most shorted stock at present, with short positions covering more than a quarter of all outstanding shares and perhaps as much as one third.
-That means a great many investors are desperate to see Tesla’s stock reach a much lower price soon, or they’ll be forced to buy it at its present price in order to fulfill their short positions, potentially bankrupting many of them and sending some out of the windows of Wall Street skyscrapers.
+That means a great many investors are desperate to see Tesla’s stock reach a much lower price soon, or they’ll be forced to buy it at its present price in order to fulfill their short positions, potentially bankrupting many of them.
 These investors are desperately seeding, feeding, and writing negative stories about Tesla in the hope of depressing the stock price.
 Musk recently taunted them by buying another 10 Million dollars in stock, making it even more likely that there won’t be enough stock in the market to cover short positions.
 If that’s the case, short-sellers could end up in debt for thousands of dollars per shorted share – as the price balloons until enough stockholders are persuaded to sell.
 Will short-sellers do anything to give Tesla bad press?
 You bet.

 And of course there’s the interest of the gasoline industry, which will go out of business given the proliferation of fully-electric vehicles that are actually good enough to compete with gasoline ones, a position that only Tesla holds so far.
 Entrenched automotive manufacturers also have every reason to seed and feed bad press while they fail to build their own battery manufacturing plants.
 Before Tesla, one could see the obvious activities of these powers in seeding bad news about the Prius.